 A wonderful opportunity to learn the fascinating world of printmaking.
-Whether it’s all-new, or you have the experience, we are offering Sunday afternoon open studio time to work on your own projects in the company of experienced and highly acclaimed printmakers.
-Alanna Baird and/or Ann Manuel will be on hand to advise, encourage and assist.
-Once a month there will be an instruction workshop around a different print technique – covering monotype, lino block, gyotaku, etching, engraving and more.
+Whether it’s all-new, or you have the experience, we are offering Sunday afternoon classes in the company of experienced and highly acclaimed printmakers.
+Alanna Baird and/or Ann Manuel.
+Each month’s block of 4 sessions will be a look at a different technique of printmaking.

-These open days in our beautiful and bright renovated print studio will be relaxed and welcoming.
-Whether you want to produce your own greetings cards, limited edition artworks, or simply learn new skills and express your creativity, this is the place to be!
+These sessions in our beautiful and bright renovated print studio will be relaxed and welcoming.
+Whether you want to produce your own cards, limited edition artworks, or simply learn new skills and express your creativity, this is the place to be!

 A multi-award-winning artist, arts advocate and visual arts educator, Ann Manuel has taught Visual Arts at all levels from high school to college.
 She has worked for over 30 years in communities across North America, UK, Europe, Asia and the USA, and has served on numerous boards of arts organizations, including Sunbury Shores as well as with committees in public galleries and other artist-run centres.

-Ann’s multi-media practice revolves around the themes of physical geography, relationships, identity and spirituality.
+Ann’s multi-media practise revolves around the themes of physical geography, relationships, identity and spirituality.
 She regularly produces work in our SSANC print studio.